microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-09.md

 - Identify the new disk added to the machine
 - Edit the disk partition table:
-    - Add a new partition
+    - Add a new partition with 500MB
     - List and identify in the operating system the partition created
     - Erase partition
     - Check in operating system that the partition has been removed